wp-plugins/newsletter-html-generator/readme.txt

 ### How does it work?
 The plugin makes custom post type "Email Templates".
 1. First, you create as many templates as you need (for example "Mailchimp responsive", "Weekly newsletter", etc).
 You can get templates from newsletter service or design your own.
 1. After that you open any of your regular posts in edit-mode, and choose any Email template you created before.
-The plugin instantly generates ready-to-send HTML-code using the post's title, teaser, etc.
+The plugin instantly generates ready-to-send HTML-code using the post's title, teaser, etc. You also get the plain-text version of your newsletter – just in case.

 The plugin doesn't send newsletter, doesn't create signup forms, doesn't segment your subscribers!
 It only generates ready to send HTML you can use with ANY Email service provider or Email marketing service.